amazon-archives/serverless-retail-workshop/docs/exercise_5.rst

    processing API.

-We have successfully made a nearly compatible end point that can be used to take pressure off our backend service.
+We have successfully made a nearly compatible end point that can be used to take pressure off our backend services.

+.. _Amazon Simple Queue Service : https://aws.amazon.com/sqs/